Constantinople – 431 AD

 Viviana was amazed.
 “You must be an angel!
 How on earth?”

 “Fasting was going without meat.
 But then on Good Friday until Sunday morning, a complete fast, except a little water.”

 Andre looked shocked.
 “I thought I was fasting to go without meat on Good Friday until Sunday.”

-“The reason was consecration in prayer to God,” Rosemary added.
+“The reason is consecration in prayer to God,” Rosemary added.
 “Another tradition we did in Hippo, was to wear all white clothing on the following Sunday after Easter.
-Anyway, all those who had been baptized wore white.”
+Anyway, all those who have been baptized wore white.”